 Labour Law- Please contact me to discuss a topic.

-'Labour Law and Poverty in Australia: The Transformation of a Wage-Earners' Welfare State' in B Edgeworth et al. (eds), Law and Poverty in Australia: 40 Years After the Sackville Report, Federation Press, in press.
+'Labour Law and Poverty in Australia: The Transformation of a Wage-Earners' Welfare State' in A Durbach et al (eds), Law and Poverty in Australia, Federation Press, 2017.

 'Organising the Labour Market in a Liberal Welfare State: The Origins of the Public Employment Service in Australia' in S Wadauer et al. (eds), History of Labour Intermediation: Institutions and Individual Ways of Finding Employment, Berghahn Books, Oxford, 2015.